Life can only be understood backwards, but it must be lived forwards!

 Markets always change faster than Marketing

 I have a degree in Electrical Engineering/Computer Science but the day that I started to work, I got completely fascinated by the business importance of the marketing function.
+Marketing is the center of all activities in any organization.

 Without proper marketing, a company would be wasting money while creating and producing solutions that no one is aware of, let alone that someone would need them.

-Successful marketing also means that different strategies must be applied along the life cycle of a product/service as clearly illustrated in the diagram hereunder.
+Successful marketing also means that different strategies must be applied along the life cycle

 (click to magnify)